 - Temporarily reduce pain, fatigue, and other fibromyalgia symptoms

 - Spur weight gain in preterm infants

 Listening to music may spur feelings of joy, happiness, sadness, and reflection.
-Music therapy has a vibrational quality that resonates inside the brains and body.
-Often the music you choose reflects your current mood but what if you choose music to reflect the energy you desire?21
+Music therapy has a vibrational quality that resonates inside the brain and body.
+Often the music you choose reflects your current mood but what if you choose music to reflect the energy you desire?17

-Artistic mediums like dance, music, painting, and sculpture can reduce stress, enhance problem-solving, decrease anxiety, and help resolve internal emotional conflict.25 However, creative expression can take many forms—including cooking.
+Artistic mediums like dance, music, painting, and sculpture can reduce stress, enhance problem-solving, decrease anxiety, and help resolve internal emotional conflict.21 However, creative expression can take many forms—including cooking.

 Culinary therapy is growing in popularity, and mental health practices are starting to include food preparation as part of their healing protocol.
-The idea is that chopping of foods and general food preparation is an almost meditative experience.26
+The idea is that chopping foods and general food preparation are almost meditative experiences.22

 - Produce antibacterial, antimicrobial, antiviral, and antifungal activity

 - Change response to stress and pain23

 - Induce relaxation